danielearwicker/computed-async-mobx/README.md

 Also a :rose: for [Basarat](https://github.com/basarat) for pointing out the need to support strict mode!

+Thanks to [Daniel Nakov](https://github.com/dnakov) for fixes to support for MobX 4.x.

 # Usage

 Unlike the normal `computed` feature, `promisedComputed` can't work as a decorator on a property getter.
 This is because it changes the type of the return value from `PromiseLike<T>` to `T`.